What is asphalt shingle recycling?

 The National Asphalt Pavement Association (NAPA) annual survey of asphalt mixture producers and state asphalt pavement associations provides information about recycled asphalt shingle use in each state.
-In their 2020 survey,1 RAS usage was reported in twenty-four states.
-RAS usage has been reported every year from 2010 through 2020 in each of the following states: California, Illinois, Indiana, Kansas, Kentucky, Michigan, Minnesota, Missouri, North Carolina, Ohio, Oklahoma, Oregon, Pennsylvania, Texas, and Washington.
-In the 2020 survey, the top ten states with highest estimated RAS usage are Texas, North Carolina, Massachusetts, Illinois, Wisconsin, Oklahoma, Pennsylvania, Minnesota, Kentucky, and Arkansas.
+In their 2021 survey,1 RAS usage was reported in twenty-five states.
+RAS usage has been reported every year from 2011 through 2021 in each of the following states: Arkansas, California, Illinois, Indiana, Kansas, Kentucky, Maine, Michigan, Minnesota, Missouri, New Hampshire, North Carolina, Ohio, Oklahoma, Oregon, Pennsylvania, Texas, Washington, and Wisconsin.
+In the 2021 survey, the top ten states with highest estimated RAS usage are Illinois, Texas, Pennsylvania, Wisconsin, Kansas, Arkansas, Oklahoma, Maryland, Minnesota, and California.

 How can I find an asphalt shingle recycler nearby?